NIH-CARD/scRNAseq-pipeline/README.md

 ### To get started

 Copy this repository to where you will be working with your data.
-This folder will be where output data is stored, while intermediary files will be stored in the
+This folder will be where output data is stored, while intermediary files will be stored in a separate folder to be defined by the user.

 #### Required inputs:
 - Metadata file in .csv format, example in `input/example_metadata.csv`.
 A minimal metadata file should include: